 10. Shop for office supplies and equipment at midnight

 Or, shop any time of the day or night that it’s convenient.
 All the major office supply stores have Internet sites, and many have free shipping for orders over a certain amount.
 When you buy something online, you’re less likely to see and buy non-related items that catch your eye (as you might if what you wanted at the retailer was at the back of the store.)
 You can also keep your costs down by searching online for the supplier with the lowest cost for what you want to buy.

 Chances are you print out a lot of information that you don’t need to keep.
 To keep costs down, don’t throw out the sheets of paper after you’ve read them.
 Recycle them.
 Either feed them back through your printer and use the blank sides for rough drafts of your work, or cut up the paper into note-sized sheets and staple it together to use as scratch pads

 12. Keep web design costs to a minimum

 If you’re planning to create a website for your business (and you should!), do it for the least possible amount of money to start out.
-There are many web hosting companies such asthat offer very low cost hosting packages that come with a variety of ready-to-use templates for setting up your website.
+There are many web hosting companies that offer very low cost hosting packages that come with a variety of ready-to-use templates for setting up your website.
 There’s also a website builder called WordPress that lets you manage a website on your own.
 You can either learn to use these tools yourself, or pay someone to do it at a much lower cost than you’d pay a web developer to design and build something unique for you.
-If your startup will be selling items online, using a cloud-based storefront like is quite inexpensive, and can let you avoid having to get your own merchant account to accept credit cards online.
-(Note: BusinessKnowHow is an affiliate for Bluehost and Shopify and will earn a small commission if you buy through our link.)
+If your startup will be selling items online, using a cloud-based storefront is quite inexpensive, and can let you avoid having to get your own merchant account to accept credit cards online.